 Chainlink is one of the most popular cryptocurrencies of the year 2019.
 LINK token has multiplied its market value and made the whole project one of the biggest talking points.
 Why is everyone talking about Chainlink so much?
 Keep reading and you’ll find out!

 First, let’s place Chainlink to the correct category of cryptocurrencies.
-This isn’t so simple, because Chainlink has few (if any) direct competitors in the world of cryptos.
+This isn’t so simple, because Chainlink has few direct competitors in the world of cryptocurrencies.

 Bitcoin, Litecoin, and Dash are examples of cryptocurrencies designed to be P2P digital money.
 Ethereum, EOS, and Tron are on the other hand examples of platforms, which are frameworks for smart contracts.
 They are operating systems, like Android, iOS, or Windows.

 Then we have a third category called tokens.
-These are cryptocurrencies created on one of the previously mentioned platforms and provide utility inside a certain application.
-Chainlink should be placed here.
+These are coins created on one of the previously mentioned platforms.
+Tokens are often either utility tokens or governance token.
+They have a very specific utility inside a certain Dapp.
+Chainlink belongs to this category.

-The name Chainlink can refer to the whole project or its native token, which has the short name LINK in cryptocurrency exchanges.
+The name Chainlink can refer to the whole project or its native token, which has the ticker LINK in cryptocurrency exchanges.

 LINK token is created on the Ethereum platform, but it’s not an ERC20 token, like hundreds of other Ethereum tokens.
 LINK is based on Ethereum’s ERC667 standard.

 The company behind Chainlink is called SmartContract Ltd. It has offices in New York and San Francisco, which makes Chainlink an American project.

 The CEO of SmartContract Ltd is Sergey Nazarov.
 He’s a seasoned cryptocurrency expert, who has been in the scene since 2011.
 Another important team member is Steve Ellis, who is currently the CTO of SmartContract.
 You can find the entire team from this page.

 Chainlink has been in development for years, but it didn’t gain popularity until its ICO in October 2017.
 The project raised 32 million USD, which is a relatively small number compared to the biggest ICOs in the market.
 Chainlink’s white paper was also published in October 2017.

 This price rise was boosted by major partnerships and the launch of Chainlink MainNet in May.
 LINK token was also boosted significantly by the fact that Coinbase accepted it as part of their offering.